 Neil deGrasse Tyson once said: “Science literacy is the artery through which the solutions of tomorrow’s problems flow.”
-If you’re a nonfiction author who’s serious about educating readers and improving public literacy with anything related to science, the environment, or the natural world and its inhabitants, then we’re glad you’re here.
+If you’re a nonfiction author who’s serious about educating readers and improving public literacy with anything related to science, the environment, climate, or the natural world and its inhabitants, then we’re glad you’re here.
 The Editorial Department has an experienced science editor on staff to help you craft a fine work of writing and dramatically improve your odds of successful publication.
 We’ve been at this for nearly 40 years now and love helping good manuscripts become great books.

 Meet our lead science editor Jonathan Balcombe, PhD